awsdocs/amazon-s3-user-guide/doc_source/download-objects.md

 **Important**
 If an object key name consists of a single period \(\.\), or two periods \(\.\.\), you can’t download the object using the Amazon S3 console\.
 To download an object with a key name of “\.” or “\.\.”, you must use the AWS CLI, AWS SDKs, or REST API\.
 For more information about naming objects, see [Object Key Naming Guidelines](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html#object-key-guidelines) in the *Amazon Simple Storage Service Developer Guide*\.
-You can't download multiple objects in a single request using the Amazon S3 console\.
-To download multiple objects, use the AWS CLI, AWS SDKs, or REST API\.
+You can download a single object per request using the Amazon S3 console\.
+To [download multiple objects, use the AWS CLI, AWS SDKs, or REST API](https://docs.aws.amazon.com/AmazonS3/latest/dev/GettingObjectsUsingAPIs.html)\.

 **To download an object from an S3 bucket**